PlummersSoftwareLLC/Primes/PrimeAmd64/solution_1/README.md

 Yes.

 ### Benchmarked code returns a list of primes.
-Yes, the normal way to run the program is run8.sh.
-This puts a list of primes to stderr.
-A report in the preferred style is written to stdout.
+Script run8.sh puts out a single line of statistics in the preferred style.
+Script run8p.sh puts out a list of primes to stderr and a single line of statistics to stdout.

 ### Solution runs for at least 5 seconds, then stops as quickly as possible after that.
 The algorithm completes its current pass before checking the clock, then stops if at least 5 seconds have passed.
 The program gets the time (down to the nanosecond) from Linux system call clock_gettime.